NHS-digital-website/hippo/README.md

 In order to be able to test your localhost from a VM (such as VirtualBox) you'll have to add your IPv4 address to the server configuration.
 You can read how it can be done [here](docs/what-if/use-custom-host.md)

+## Adding test content

+Check out the [What if I want to add test content section for details][what if]

 ## Valtech branching strategy

 Valtech follows RPS's `rebase` strategy - working off `master` branch.
 Once a feature branch is complete, we squash all commits on it into 1 meaningful commit and make a PR.